curityio/curity-operational-training/TASKS.md

 - Mention multiple user records are possible.
 - Survive database migrations, e.g. a unique index.

-### Console Client

-Better improve its README to explain its role.

-### HTTPS

-Use SSL from cluster onwards.
-Explain in READMEs how to trust it, in a common setup page, on macOS and Windows.
-Make sure Windows support is clear.

 ## SQL Server

 Do wait on startup properly according to MSSQL.
 Maybe a brief wait if needed.

-### README Consolidation

-Admin UI, /etc/hosts to add to all READMEs.\
-Make sure Docker is configured to use sufficient at least 8GB+ of RAM.
-Add a common SETUP page, e.g. precreate certs.\

 ### Logging and Monitoring